-The 2020 San Rafael Desert TMA TMP route network designations supersedes the individual route and area designations assigned in the TMA by the BLM's 2003 San Rafael Route Designation Plan and the BLM's 2008 RMP (for more details on these designation efforts, see pages 25 to 27 of the 2008 RMP (BLM 2008b)).
-For information on PFO travel management considerations, see page 37 of the 2008 RMP.
-In some cases, individual route designations developed in the 2020 San Rafael Desert TMP modify route-specific designations developed in 2003 and 2008.
-In addition to assigning project-level route designations, the 2008 RMP also provided overarching travel management-related goals, objectives, and management decisions (see Appendix 1 of this guide) to guide future travel management planning efforts such as the 2020 San Rafael Desert TMP.
+The 2020 Canyon Rims TMP route network designations supersede the individual route designations assigned in the TMA by the 2008 RMP.
+For more details on these designation efforts, see pages 18-20 and 36-37 of the 2008 RMP (BLM 2008b).
+In some cases, individual route designations developed in the 2020 Canyon Rims TMP modify route-specific designations developed in 2008.
+In addition to assigning project-level route designations, the 2008 RMP also provided overarching travel management-related goals, objectives, and management decisions (see Appendix B of this guide and pages 126-130 as well as Appendix N of the 2008 RMP) to guide future travel management planning efforts such as the 2020 Canyon Rims TMP.